-Model development and validation to investigate myeloid cell homeostasis
+Development and validation of a model to investigate myeloid-cell homeostasis

 Mathias Baumann and Charaf Benarafa

 Duration: 2 years Project Completion: 2013